henri/spb-fish-snippits/README.md

 In addition to functions, there are also auto completions to make using the SPB via the command line a little easier.
 Just press tab to get some hopefully helpful completion and explanations as you work.

 Note that if you override the spb command and add specific flags which firefox (for instance) will not recognise, then these snippits will fail to work with firefox.
-To work around this, it is reccomended that you create custom functions for firefox and it's drivitives.
-If I come up with a good way to make this work, then I will update this message.
-Right now SPB FireFox browser support is still experimental.
+If you would like to launch different browser with default aguments, this is supported within the [spb.config](https://github.com/henri/spb/blob/main/README.md#spb-configuration-file) file.
+[SPB configuration exampls](https://github.com/henri/spb/tree/main/300.configuration-examples) are avaukvke to get you swimming fast!

 Have fun swimming :tropical_fish: